 Giving to the Department

-The Saint Louis University Catholic Studies Centre welcomes gifts that would help us cover the costs of our amazing Speaker Series, retreats and basic upkeep of the Centre's many needs.
-Each week, hundreds of undergraduates come here to study, pray and grow in the faith.
-Your gift now allows us to continue to strengthen our abilities to bring leading Catholic speakers to SLU and to help young people know and share the countercultural presence of Christ in a 21st century university.
+The Saint Louis University Catholic Studies Center welcomes gifts to help us continue building one of the largest and most active centers for Catholic intellectual, cultural, and spiritual formation in the country.
+Each week, hundreds of students come here to study, pray and grow in the faith.
+Your gift now allows us to bring leading Catholic speakers to SLU and to help young people know and share the presence of Christ in a 21st century university.